acg-team/Bioinfo4B/Preparation.md

 **To-do before the course:**

-**1)** Please **before the course starts** follow the instructions here to be able to connect to cluster.
+**1)** Please follow the instructions in the following website to be able to connect to cluster.
 You won't be able to connect to the cluster before the course, but make sure to install anything needed before (like putty for Windows). https://wiki.hpc.zhaw.ch/hpcuserwiki/index.php/Getting_started:Connect_to_the_cluster

 **2)** You will be working on Visual Studio that makes the remote experince of a cluster user friendly.
 Please make sure to install it using the instructions here: https://code.visualstudio.com